phoebewong/interpreting-word-embeddings/README.md

         --hdim 1000
 ```

 Generated embeddings will be outputted in  `data/interim` as a file named `input_file + '.spine'` in the same word embedding format as described above.
 Helper classes and code are in `src/models/utils.py` and `src/models/model.py`.
 Default of paper's embeddings is a hidden dimension of 1000.
+Hyperparameters such as noise, number of epochs, batch size, sparsity, and denoising can be adjusted as described by option flags.

 An working example would be:

 ```
 python src/models/main.py --input data/external/glove_original_3k_300d_val.txt
 ```

+We use the SPINE embeddings output to do our analysis which we have included in `notebooks/` and in HW2 writeup.

 # T-SNE and UMAP
 TBD